 - Obesity-related cancers

-Avoid high-sugar peanut butters — and “peanut spread” products, which have other added ingredients like jams or high-fructose corn syrup.
+Peanut butter purchasing tip: Avoid high-sugar peanut butter — and “peanut spread” products, which have other added ingredients like jams or high-fructose corn syrup.

 #2: Store-Bought Varieties Often Contain Hydrogenated Oils (Trans Fat)

 Natural peanut butter separates, leaving a layer of peanut oil at the top and the ground peanut at the bottom.
 A lot of companies make “no-stir” peanut butter that stays together and is especially smooth and creamy.
 While no-stir peanut butter is delicious, it’s the result of producers adding fully or partially hydrogenated oils (aka sources of trans fat) to make the peanut butter stay homogenous at room temperature.